Click on a link to move to the question on the page

 - Be available outside the classroom as a continuing source of mentorship and personal encouragement

-- Encourage students to consider the ethical implications of an academic discipline and ethical obligations, and share their gifts in service to the greater good.
+- Encourage students to consider the ethical implications and obligations of an academic discipline, and share their gifts in service to the greater good

 Central Michigan University Honors Program, Powers Hall 137, Mt.
 Pleasant, MI 48859